 The doctor’s office can send this form to the insurance company to request approval for treatment.
 The insurance company has a deadline of 5 business days to respond.
 If there is no response, the treatment should be automatically approved.

 A Form WC-205 can help beat a medical treatment denial.
 Sending one should get the treatment approved or get an answer about why it is being denied.
+There are very special rules that have to be followed when a Form WC-205 is sent.

 Send a Form WC-PMT to schedule a phone call with a workers compensation Administrative Law Judge